griffinandrew/SoftRobotic_PID_SOFA/readme.md

 # Geomagic

 This is the code previously used to use the haptic device as a controller.
 My thought was if I changed the initiallized position to that of the stiffnode (ie the tip of the robot) moving the haptic cursor would then move the simulation.

-# Starting and Running this simulation

-1. Ensure that the arduino is updated to the most version of actautepumps.ino and ready to receive info from the shotgun multicontroller file.
-2. Open SOFA scenes for both the driver and shotgun simualtion scenes.
-Ensure that for the shotgun scene, the real-time check-box is checked.
-Start the driver scene.
-Wait to start the shotgun until tracking is turned on.
-3. Open and start the tracking file using the NDI and aurora software.
-4. Open and start the simplePID file
-5. Start the shotgun scene (I think you can also do this before the starting the simple_PID but tracking coordinates must be on.

-# Diagram of control flow
-(Aurora) -> (Simple_PID) \ ____ (Shotgun) -> (actuatePumps)

-(Driver) -> (Simple_PID) /